 Above in the photograph is the first children’s home Emmanuel acquired for the children and in it resided 30 children with 2 caretakers/mothers and his mother Mrs. Robina Sekirime who was part of the team then that looked after the children.
 However this home is no more, the children reside in a new rented home.

-CURRENT STATUS OF THE HOME:
+CURRENT STATUS OF THE NEW HOME:

 In July 2016, Love Uganda Foundation was re-established by Emmanuel’s big brother Robert Paul Kyeyune who felt the need to continue with his Late brother’s vision and need.
-With the help of his little brothers, Kisaakye Joshua, Kyoyita Israel and few friends they were able to process the documents that were as well lost in the building accident that claimed LUF offices and the founder’s life and yet had no home to accommodate the children.
+With the help of his brothers, Kisaakye Joshua, Kyoyita Israel and few friends they were able to process the documents that were as well lost in the building accident that claimed LUF offices and the founder’s life and yet had no home to accommodate the children.
 The system was back to its roots of door to door outreaches in the villages and respective areas where the need was met.